Resize text Large text Regular text | See us on Facebook Follow us on Twitter

 Finding legal information on the Web

-The Internet has become an important tool for conducting legal research, but to ensure the information you are relying on is from a legitimate source, evaluate the site for credibility and accuracy.
-To quickly evaluate a website, ask yourself the following:
+The Internet is an important tool for researching legal issues, but to ensure the information you are relying on is from a legitimate source, evaluate the site for credibility and accuracy.

 • Who created the information?